data-community-of-practice/AI-Graph-Obsidian/tools/How-to-use-Gorilla.md

     - "einops"
 predict: "predict.py:Predictor"
 ```
-- **Setting up predict.py:** The predict.py file serves as the prediction interface for Gorilla, outlining the implementation of the Predictor class.
+- **Setting up predict.py:** The predict.py (available at [this guide](https://github.com/ShishirPatil/gorilla/blob/main/inference/README.md#4-private-inference-using-gorilla-hosted-endpoint-on-replicate)) file serves as the prediction interface for Gorilla, outlining the implementation of the Predictor class.
 This class specifies the setup of the model and the mechanism for generating predictions.
 - **Building a Docker Image with Cog:** Start by building a Docker image that contains the Gorilla model along with all necessary dependencies.
 This is done using Cog to ensure the environment is consistent and deployable.
 Run the following command in your terminal, replacing <image-name> with your chosen name for the Docker image:
 ```
 cog build -t <image-name>